TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 of agent-based models: agents, environment, and rules.
-In our case, agents are served as the rational humans in the society; rules are the "Menger factors", the characteristics that draw people's attention to trade-in or trade-out certain goods; environment is a platform we want to provide to the people in this artificial environment such that people can select the ones to trade with, and like what happened in the real-world, people need to walk around in order to interact with each other.
-Fulfilling the needed conditions makes agent-based modeling an optimal choice to implement Menger's theorem.
+In our case, agents are served as the rational humans in the society; rules are the "Menger factors", the characteristics that draw people's attention to certain goods as particularly tradeable;
+the environment is a platform we want to provide to the people in this artificial environment such that people can select the ones to trade with, and as happens in the real-world, people need to deal with space in order to interact with each other.
+These components makes agent-based modeling an optimal choice to explore Menger's theorem.

 ## Menger's Theory